Nidhinchandran47/my_rtl_code/README.md

 # Learn Verilog Together
 Repository for Verilog building blocks
-We will upload very basic rtl projet
+We will upload very basic rtl project
 Most of these are well tested and shouldn't have issues.
 If you notice any issues,please raise it.